Capstone projects

 For participating organizations:

-Sponsoring a Capstone Project
+Sponsoring a capstone project

 Organizations interested in becoming project sponsors can propose a challenge aligned with the academic timeline.
 CTL’s capstone team works with sponsors to scope the problem, establish expectations, and ensure strong collaboration throughout the engagement.